vaclavpatorek/purple-currency-converter/README.md

 2. **Update the API Key**
 After creating an account, get your API key from Fixer.io.
-Open the file exchangeRates.ts and replace the value of API_KEY with your new API:
+Open the backend/.env file and replace the existing API key with your new one.

-const API_KEY = 'your-new-api-key';
+Save the file.

 3. **Restart the Application**
-Save the changes, and repeat steps 3 and 4 to install dependencies and start the application again.
+Sto the running backend and frontend.
+Repeat steps 2,3,4,5,6,7.
+The application should now be running with the updated API key.